AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/state_variables.md

 ### `::new`

-Here we define a Singleton for storing a Card note:
+Here we define a Singleton for storing a `CardNote`:

 #include_code state_vars-Singleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage.nr rust